dgulotta/mh_answers/README.md

 * 2006 - The ante puzzles are classified as "Ante".
 * 2012 - Some cluephrases (which were not puzzle answers) are included;
 these are classified as "Clue".
+* 2014 - The mid-hunt runaround puzzles are classified as "Runaround".

 The file `metapuzzles.yml` contains a list of metapuzzles from 2000-present and the answers that feed them.
 The `tag` field refers